swgleave/Video-Game-Review-Score/README.md

-# sys6018-final-project

-Description of Python files and Jupyter notebooks:

-Exploration and model testing.ipynb-includes exploration and best performing models using TF-IDF

-Model using genre.ipynb-model built using genre as only feature

-Model using genre to adjust final pred.ipynb-model with final predictions being adjusted by genre

-Model using n-gram.ipynb-model TF-IDF built using n-grams as features

-Model using topic models.ipynb-model with topic model as features

-scrapereviewlinks.py-code to scrape links to reviews

-scrapereviewpage.py-code to scrape text from review page

 # Predicting Video Game Review Scores Using Tf-idf

 Video game reviews are either text or video based, and are often accompanied by a score, indicating the reviewer's overall opinion on the quality of the game.
 I wanted to examine text based reviews, to see if I could build a model that predicts a review score based on text features.
 I scraped 2,903 reviews from the video game website IGN.com to use as my corpus, along with the review score for each review.